LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Implementation

-\textit{Model Adapter.} Having a unified interface to access different LLMs has offered ease of use.
-Our Q\&A service richly leverages the capabilities of different AI models; within (GPT-4o vs GPT-4o mini) and across (OpenAI vs Anthropic) LLM-families.
-Tasks range from responding to user queries, generating user interests, and identifying queries with broad appeal to generate recommended content for our user-base.
-These tasks have also required combining models; for example using a cheap LLM (Haiku) to filter out candidates from a large set of queries and judiciously applying an expensive model (GPT-4o) to identify those likely to be popular.

-Different models exhibit varying latency characteristics.
-For example our deployment logs show for larger models (e.g., GPT-4o, GPT-3.5) the mean (p99.9) latency is $3.8s$ ($78s$) while for smaller ones (e.g., Haiku, GPT-4o mini) it is $1.2s$ ($15s$).
-These characteristics have motivated us to experiment with ``latency-centric'' model routing strategies as well.
-For example, the Q\&A service uses the fastest (and also cheap) model to generate a short initial response (achieved via a suitable prompt) to a query while pre-fetching a higher quality response asynchronously from a more expensive model.
-This can be elicited via a ``Get Better Answer'' button (Fig.\ref{subfig:wa-layout}).

-\textit{Context Management.} Having a context management module in the proxy facilitates seamlessly switching between different models, and more importantly across different family of models, \emph{during} a conversation.
-For our service, the context manager maintains user messages in chronological order and manages a few nuances including the scenario where a user requests a regeneration of their response.

-By decoupling the context from the models, we have observed ``in-context'' learning: previous responses generated by a model, passed as context to a different model, influence its response.
-This has both positive and negative implications.
-On the positive side, we observed that lower quality models start providing better responses when they have responses of higher quality models as part of their context.
-Similarly, models start to inherit other linguistic styles (e.g., tone of another model).
-These differences also lead to inconsistencies -- such as different guardrails across model families -- and future work could explore ways to bridge those differences to provide a consistent user experience.

-\textit{Caching.} LLM applications often employ streaming to hide the end-to-end latency of generating a response; however, WhatsApp is message oriented, requiring creative ways to mask the latency.
-Our service aggressively pre-fetches data and uses the cache as a masking strategy.
-Specifically, the Q\&A service anticipates follow-up queries the user may have.
-These are generated using an LLM and stored in the cache, and are explicitly suggested as buttons (Fig.~\ref{subfig:wa-follow}).
-The proxy uses an exact match to retrieve them, in case the user presses the buttons.
-This is in addition to using the cache for semantic matches, which we discuss in~\S\ref{sec:evaluation_cache}. \abd{add latency numbers - when cached, how many, etc.}

-\paragraph{Serverless-based Design.} Different components of the architecture (e.g., proxy, message handling) are deployed as serverless functions.
-This made it convenient to set up a development and production environment --- a useful enabler for incrementally adding features.
+Using a serverless architecture has made it convenient to set up a development and production environment --- a useful enabler for incrementally adding features.
 Production is a stable copy of the various functions and continues serving user requests.
 Another key benefit is reduced cost; since the functions themselves are light-weight (in compute and memory requirements), they are amenable to the serverless architecture.
+To reduce the impact of cold starts, which can be >1s according to our measurements, all features of the proxy are in one serverless function.